shareed/OOP/notes/PILLARS.md

 # Object Oriented Programming Pillars(Java)
 - Inheritance
+    - a mechanism in which one object acquires all the properties and behaviors of a parent object
 - Polymorphism
+    - The ability of an object to take on many forms
 - Encapsulation
 - Abstraction
 ____________________

 ## Inheritance
-- a mechanism in which one object acquires all the properties and behaviors of a parent object

 - you can create new classes that are built upon existing classes
 - when you inherit from an existing class, you can reuse methods and fields of the parent class
 - you can add new methods and fields in your current class also